Kilt, Thompsn Grey tartan

 Semi-formal is where you should else be wearing a suit (two- or three-piece).
 Examples are eating at high-end restaurants, or visiting opera houses, concert halls, and theatres.
 They are good opportunities for wearing a kilt but are hardly everyday events.

-High potential for wearing a kilt is weekends and holidays, and days where you are working from your home and in the evenings.
-What you need is a kilt to replace jeans, a kilt to replace shorts, a kilt to replace chinos, rather than kilt outfits to replace evening suits and tuxes etc. In other words, a kilt for casual and smart casual wear.
+High potential for wearing a kilt are weekends and holidays, and days where you are working from your home and in the evenings.
+What you need for these purposes is a kilt to replace jeans, a kilt to replace shorts, a kilt to replace chinos, rather than kilt outfits to replace evening suits and tuxes etc. In other words, a kilt for casual and smart casual wear.

 This isn't a bad thing - for you.
 Because opportunities to wear a kilt and the price you should pay for it go in quite opposite directions.
 A suitable kilt for casual and smart casual wear needs not be expensive, but within each category you can find kilts, some being cheaper, others more expensive.